Update September 15th, 2019: this post was created as something fun, but it now ranks well on Google. Wanted to add some extra details here.

 In its existing state, along with the guidelines it is bound by, I don’t believe this is all that big of an opportunity for site owners.
 The types of content this markup applies to, won’t necessarily receive much exposure on Search due to the highly focused nature of the content.

 I would start by reading Google’s Developer Documentation which can be found here.

 Depending on your experience level, you could get this markup added to your site and reflected on Google in 10 minutes (manipulate the code, add to your page, then force a crawl in Google Search Console).
 I found the process of adding HowTo markup to your content was much my involved in comparison, as there are far less requirements for correct implementation.

-NEW: If a page is about “Car Insurance” and has content like types of car insurance, tips for getting affordable cover, links to guides, and also an FAQ section.
+If a page is about “Car Insurance” and has content like types of car insurance, tips for getting affordable cover, links to guides, and also an FAQ section.
 Does Google recommend marking up the FAQ component of the page?